mananyev/portfolio-performance-tracking/README.md

 The code uses high rate of requests when getting the stock data (ticker symbol, sector, industry, etc.) for a given index: the higher the number of stocks in the index, the higher the chances that you might hit the rate limit.

 In order to avoid hitting rate limitation when getting more stocks data (e.g. by adding more indices and their constituents links), consider adding smaller indices into the JSON file with links to index constituents.

+Problems I've encountered so far:

+- having regions/index constituents with too many ticker symbol entries may result in `yfinance` giving an error, especially when running multiple regions at a time.
+- occasionally ran into `OperationalError('database is locked')` when updating portfolio - resulting in some portfolio tickers missing (solved with a complete re-run from the scratch).

 ### 4.4 Regional Market Analysis